Soldy/openPanthera/README.md

 ### pdesc
 A description of the required function, provided in Esperanto, English, or Hungarian.
 Please note that the system translates everything into Esperanto, so providing the best results in that language is recommended.

+#types

+The Panthera and AXP systems utilize a straightforward type system that accepts fundamental types from C, [C++](https://en.cppreference.com/w/cpp/language/types), (Python)[https://docs.python.org/3/library/stdtypes.html], and [MySQL](https://dev.mysql.com/doc/refman/8.4/en/data-types.html).
+However, some types are exclusively compatible with the AI extension.
+These exclusive types include: string, str, auto, any, vector, map, array, list, and dict.
+Any type that is clearly defined in SQL standards or has a direct equivalent can be used without issue.
+It's important to note that "string" is a special type.
+The AI must determine whether the final type should be varchar, char, or blob.
+If the extension is not used, an error will occur instead.

 # My note.